pdxrod/blockchain_explorer/README.md

 Copy bitcoin1.conf and bitcoin2.conf into your .bitcoin folder in your home directory

-Of course, you should not use USERNAME and PASSWORD, which are in these files

-You need to change these in your bitcoinN.conf files, and in config/config.exs
+You need to change USERNAME and PASSWORD in regenerate.sh, in start-bitcoind.sh, in stop-bitcoind.sh and in config/config.exs

 Create 'regtest' folders under the .bitcoin folder - at least `$HOME/.bitcoin/regtest1` and `$HOME/.bitcoin/regtest2`

 Start the first instance like this

 `start-bitcoind.sh regtest 1`

 and the second like this

 `start-bitcoind.sh regtest 2`

 # further information